AndersonJader0/chat-app-css/README.md

 # Chat-app-CSS
 A website responsive of a chat app made in CSS

+#### This is a project done by using CSS, it's not a app or like of the type.
+Its a static website with the illustrater of the cellphone present on the site done with CSS.

 > status: Developing⚠️
 #### If you wanna see the website on your user agent acess the link: https://calm-melba-a2e317.netlify.app